The Haverford & Record A public archive · updated June 2026

 Late 2023

-Bias reports against a pro-Israel Jewish professor.
-According to Prof. Barak Mendelsohn’s public account, the College summoned him over “bias reports” tied to his social-media posts about antisemitism and anti-Zionism, while declining to act on faculty posts denouncing Israel in vulgar terms.
+Bias reports against pro-Israel Jewish professor.
+Mendelsohn is summoned over “bias reports” tied to social-media posts on antisemitism — while colleagues posting anti-Israel vulgarities allegedly face no review.
 Broad + Liberty

 Apr 2024

 Encampment allowed to stand.
-The College states publicly that “in keeping with the College’s long standing values around peaceful protest and free expression, we have not interfered with the encampment.”
+“We have not interfered with the encampment.”
 Bi-College News

 Sep 2024